DerZwergGimli/SysArchitecturProject/README.md

 # Vehicle-Emulator
 ## This is a SysArchitecturProject

-This is our version of a vehicle in Java RT Vehicle compiled with [JamaicaVM form aicas](https://www.aicas.com/cms/) to gain Realtime behaviour.
-Note that this is just a testing envoiroment for a Raspberry PI.
-You will need to flash a RPI with a Raspbian image and you should be ready to go.
+This is our version of a vehicle in Java RT Vehicle compiled with [JamaicaVM form aicas](https://www.aicas.com/cms/) to gain Realtime behavior.
+Note that this is just a testing environment for a Raspberry PI.
+You will need to flash an RPI with a Raspbian image and you should be ready to go.

 More information you can find in our [wiki](https://github.com/DerZwergGimli/SysArchitecturProject/wiki).